 Read and review all materials, including the SBA application and instructions.
 Pursuit has all this available in our loan forgiveness guide.

-We ask that you review SBA Form 3508 in its entirety and pay special attention to the instruction sheet.
-Be aware of the rules surrounding forgiveness and the steps you will take to apply for forgiveness.
-However, you do not need to fill out any forms at this time.
+You do not need to fill out any forms at this time.
 We will have a simple online tool to assist you in filling out the form electronically.

 Yes, there is no requirement that you wait until the end of the 24 week period to apply.
 However, keep in mind that SBA has not yet opened the forgiveness for submission so there is no need to apply at this time.
 We encourage you to be patient and continue to focus on running your business.

 Yes, the calculations for payroll costs and loan forgiveness are the same.
 Per the SBA interim rule on this matter:

 Payroll costs consist of compensation to employees (whose principal place of residence is the United States) in the form of salary, wages, commissions, or similar compensation; cash tips or the equivalent (based on employer records of past tips or, in the absence of such records, a reasonable, good-faith employer estimate of such tips); payment for vacation, parental, family, medical, or sick leave; allowance for separation or dismissal; payment for the provision of employee benefits consisting of group health care coverage, including insurance premiums, and retirement; payment of state and local taxes assessed on compensation of employees; and for an independent contractor or sole proprietor, wages, commissions, income, or net earnings from self-employment, or similar compensation.

 If you are able to reach the full loan amount with payroll costs, you are eligible for full loan forgiveness.
 If you are not able to do this, you will have to repay the remaining balance as a loan.